tmk-tran/client-project/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 This project should be able to run in your favorite IDE.
-I used VS code while building it.
+VS Code was used for development.

 ### Prerequisites